Gricel-lee/EvoChecker-Installation/Installation Errors Q&A/README.md

 Note: Make sure you add the Variable to the file from where Evochecker is called.

-## - Error: Cannot run program “/urs/lib/python”: error=13, Permission denied
+## - Error 13: Cannot run program “/urs/lib/python”: error=13, Permission denied

 Evochecker is configured properly, it evolves and generates the results, but it does not show any graph and error 13 appears: